Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Let’s say you feed your baby every three hours.
+Let’s say you feed her every three hours.
 One hour after feeding, spend a few minutes pumping more milk.
-The idea is to pump long enough after your baby has nursed to produce milk, but far ahead in advance to reserve milk for the next feeding.
+The idea is to pump long enough after she has nursed to produce milk, but far ahead in advance to reserve milk for the next feeding.

 This is a hospital-grade pump and can make a huge difference in your milk supply.
 You can buy it online or rent one like I did from a local lactation store or hospital.